 fair and square

 Thanks to the Bottega effect, square shoes are certified as the shape of choice for another season.
 Sometimes a small wardrobe tweak can make a big difference to your look.
 Case in point: this season's square-toed shoes, the easy way to take 2019 pieces bang into 2020.

-Dress for your multi-tasking best in a safari jacket.
+Dress for your multi-tasking best in a safari jumpsuit.
 Pocketed and belted (read: flattering), this is your ultimate do-it-all, work to play staple.
-Whether you’re pairing it with your on-repeat jeans or dressing it up for work.
+Whether you’re pairing it with your on-repeat slippers or dressing it up for a zoom night in.
 This one has real wardrobe mileage.

 HOOKED ON CROCHET